 - Exoprise utilizes 2-factor authentication to prevent access by external people should an account be compromised

-- Exoprise periodically reviews the independent audits of our cloud and third-party service providers to ensure the security provisions are appropriate.
+- Before entering into agreements, and periodically thereafter, Exoprise reviews the independent audits of our cloud and third-party service providers to ensure the security provisions are appropriate.

 - Anti-malware programs are installed on all of our systems.
 Security threat detection systems using signatures, lists, or behavioral patterns are updated across all infrastructure components.

-- Processes and tools are utilized to monitor items items such as repeated login failures, unauthorized attempts to access resources within the service.
+- Processes, tools and audit controls are utilized to monitor items items such as repeated login failures, unauthorized attempts to access resources within the service.
 Logs are reviewed on no less than a weekly basis for anomalies.

 Exoprise implements industry standard software development life-cycle practices for all software that access or processes customer confidential information.
 We build and implement risk-based application security that includes, but is not limited to, policies, governance structures, staffing, and monitoring to protect the confidentiality, integrity and availability of all customer confidential information.